Growth & Investment

 Communities in northern Michigan continue to grapple with growth and development issues.
 Networks Northwest develops tools that assist communities in local decision-making and offers technical assistance to local governments and non-profit agencies working on community planning and development issues.

 As part of our work with the Economic Development Administration (EDA), Networks Northwest updates the Comprehensive Economic Development Strategy (CEDS) every five years.
 A CEDS is a strategy-driven plan for regional economic development and is the result of a regionally owned planning process designed to build capacity and guide the economic prosperity and resilience of an area or region.
-The 2020 CEDS document can be accessed by clicking on the link below or picture to the left.
+The 2021 CEDS Document and accompanying appendices can be accessed by clicking on the links below.

-For more information about the region's economic development strategy, please contact Matt McCauley at: Contact Form or 231-929-5000.
+For more information about the region's economic development strategy, please contact Robert Carson, Regional Director of Community Development, at 231.929.5057.

 A Framework for Growth & investment in Northwest Michigan